-A cumec is a flow rate measures as a cubic meter per second.
+1 A cumec is a flow rate measures as a cubic meter per second.

-Field name Format Description Each field can include either; (a) an asterisk that covers the full allowable range, (b) an individual value, (c) a range of values, or (d) a list of both values and/or ranges.
+Field name Format Description range of values, or (d) a list of both values and/or ranges.
 Fields are separated by spaces, lists by commas, and ranges are denoted by a hyphen.
 For example, a schedule that applies to office hours over summer (ie Mon-Fri, 9am-5pm, Oct-Mar), would appear as: 9-17 1-3,10-12 1-5 For more information see: https://en.wikipedia.org/wiki/Cron#CRON_expression Source text The entity that provided the information.
 Consent alphanumeric The relevant consent or document number.
 Notes text Additional notes describing relevant contextual information.
 For example lake levels (that define the volume), a trigger condition for contingent storage, or a consenting body for a hydro constraint.